 A few years ago, I had just moved to New York state as a relatively inexperienced aircraft owner with a handful of long cross country trips under my belt; memories of training for my private pilot certificate still had a glossy sheen of recency when I replayed them in my mind.

-Stan and I went to the seminars and chose to defer flying until a different day.
+Stan and I went to the seminars and chose to defer flying for a different day.
 To complete the flight portion of the WINGS phase, we took Warrior 481 airborne on a Sunday morning bound for Oswego County Airport and one of its always fantastic EAA fly-in breakfasts.
-Just off of Le Roy, I went under the hood (e.g., I donned some blinders that blocked everything but the instrument panel), contacted Rochester approach for flight following, and worked on flying instruments for the first time since my private pilot check ride.
+Just off of Le Roy, I went under the hood (e.g., I donned some blinders that blocked everything but the instrument panel), contacted Rochester approach for flight following, and flew on instruments for the first time since my private pilot check ride.
 As it turned out, I did well at this, tracking straight and true along my assigned headings as I stared intently at the instrument panel.

 A Tale of Two Airports